MazinZ/luna-api/README.md

 ```

 ## Create a virtual environment
-cd into the luna-web folder that you cloned and run:
+cd into the luna-api folder that you cloned and run:

 ```
 sudo pip install virtualenv